NxPKG/khulnasoft-docs/content/rules/configuration-rules/settings.md

 [^14]: Server Side Excludes allow you to provide specific pieces of content to real website visitors while hiding that content from suspicious visitors.

-[^15]: Encryption modes control the scheme (`http://` or `https://`) that Cloudflare uses to connect to your origin web server and how SSL certificates presented by your origin will be validated.
+[^15]: Encryption modes control the scheme (`http://` or `https://`) that Khulnasoft uses to connect to your origin web server and how SSL certificates presented by your origin will be validated.

 [^16]: Signed exchanges (SXG) is an open standard that makes it possible to cryptographically authenticate the origin of a resource independently of how it is delivered.